atomassoni/prime-mean-routes-heroku-s3-image-upload/README.md

 ## Installation

 This assumes you are using node.js, and MongoDB.
-Run npm start from the command line inside the folder.
+Run npm install from the command line inside the folder.

+### References
 - [ng-file-upload](https://github.com/danialfarid/ng-file-upload/blob/master/README.md) -
 I've just used some examples of things you can do with ng-file-upload, there's also an S3 tutorial on there.

 - [NukaPunk/mean-multer-ngf](https://github.com/NukaPunk/mean-multer-ngf) - Some of the code in this is from here.

 ### Configuring Amazon
+To get file uploads to work, you have to generate two keys on Amazon.
 This is my write-up of how I configured S3.
-There are many ways of doing it.
 - [Amazon S3 Setup](https://docs.google.com/document/d/1ksMWwm0hxe6UWmH0fEqVsS6fr8UxBwIFvEVPvVoE4og)

 ### Setting environment variables locally